The information in this article applies to:

 Like the custom suspended Ceiling Finish Definition, you can specify the wall bracket molding profile using the defaults, or assign it to individual rooms in the Room Specification dialog.

-- Select Edit> Default Settings from the menu and in the Default Settings dialog, select Floor and click the Edit button.
+- Select Edit> Default Settings from the menu and in the Default Settings dialog, expand Floors and Rooms then expand Floor Levels, then select floor 1 and click the Edit button.

-- On the Structure panel of the Floor Defaults dialog for the current floor, make a note of the Finished Ceiling (F) value.
+- On the Structure panel of the Floor 1 Defaults dialog for the current floor, make a note of the Finished Ceiling value.